rahulpakhare001/mtech-project/README.md

 <p align="center">
   <h1 align="center"> ChampSim </h1>
   <p> ChampSim is a trace-based simulator for a microarchitecture study.
-It is easy to modify and a new replacement policy, branch predictor or prefetcher can be added to the existing codebase.
-We are using ChampSim for single-core simulation however it can also be used for multicore workloads.
-It takes application traces as input which can be generated using PIN tool.
-Our group has enhanced the original ChampSim available at repository(https://github.com/ChampSim/ChampSim). <br>
+We have enhanced the original ChampSim available at repository(https://github.com/ChampSim/ChampSim) to implement and evaluate our idea.
+It takes application traces as input which can be generated using PIN tool. <br>
-  The enhancements as follows: <br>
-          1. A 5-level Page Table and a Page Table Walker. <br>
-          2. VIPT L1I and L1D Cache. <br>
-          3. Paging-Structure Caches. <br>
-          4. Support for SMT (simultaneous multithreading). <br>

   <p>
 </p>